aguileraz/AGLDev/README.md

 <b>Not finished.</b>

 ###The Objective
-Use an separeted MySQL DB for Authentication and Permissions, another MySQL DB to Logs only, and the orm_default using MSSQL(or another MySQL for now!).
+Use an separeted MySQL DB for Authentication and Permissions;
+Another MySQL DB to Logs only;
+Another DB for all project using orm_default (MSSQL or another MySQL, just for now!).

 ###The final project show like this:
 1 MySQL DB for Module AGLBase (for authentication and permissions).